 In a recent survey of our readers that took our 3-day course to organize your kitchen for good, many responded that they find it difficult to get their household members on-board with keeping the house in order.
-These 7 steps to get your family on-board with organizing provides solutions to motivate your household members while creating lasting organizing habits.
+These Steps to Finally Get Your Family Organized provides solutions to motivate your household members while creating lasting organizing habits.

 1. Make sure you are doing your part first.
 When it comes to convincing others to follow your lead, the “do as I say and not as I do” approach doesn’t always work.
 Most people (especially kids) learn from example.
 If they see you are making an effort to keep the house clean and organized, they will take after that example.
 If you are not keeping an orderly home, how can you expect everyone else to keep one?